terraform-google-modules/terraform-example-foundation/4-projects/README.md

 1. Rename `non-production.auto.example.tfvars` to `non-production.auto.tfvars` and update the file with the `perimeter_name` that starts with `sp_n_shared_restricted`.
 1. Rename `production.auto.example.tfvars` to `production.auto.tfvars` and update the file with the `perimeter_name` that starts with `sp_p_shared_restricted`.
 1. Rename `access_context.auto.example.tfvars` to `access_context.auto.tfvars` and update the file with the `access_context_manager_policy_id`.
+1. In case you want to deploy cloud build with your own custom image, you need to follow the instructions below, otherwise you can skip to the next step.
+    1. Update `shared.auto.tfvars` adding the values from your custom image on  `custom_image_default_region`, `custom_image_project_id` and `custom_image_gar_repo_name` variables.
 1. You need to manually plan and apply only once the `business_unit_1/shared` environment since `development`, `non-production`, and `production` depend on it.
     1. Run `cd ./business_unit_1/shared/`.
     1. Update `backend.tf` with your bucket name from the 0-bootstrap step.